Mohammad-Ali Abtahi: The Election of 2009 and detention

-In the 10th election, unlike Khatami who supported MirHossein Mousavi, he joined Karroubi’s campaign and was arrested on June 16, 2009.
+In the 10th election, unlike Khatami who supported Mir-Hossein Mousavi, he joined Mehdi Karroubi’s campaign and was arrested on June 16, 2009.
 Following the post-election struggles, he was arrested together with several other reformists.
 He was arrested by the order of Saeed Mortazavi issued before the election.
 His wife states (regarding his arrest):I met my husband 43 days after he had been arrested, while he had lost about 43 kilos. and said they had been giving him a tablet during the last few days which had calmed him down against all the excitements of the world.

 Though Abtahi denied receiving any tablets in an interview broadcast on August 2, in Bist-o-Si, he attended the first trial session of suspects in the meeting hall of the Tehran General Department of Justice.
 A few years after he was released, he had an interview with Hossein Dehbashi in Khesht-e-Kham in which Abtahi explained his reasons for what he had said on the trial session.

 Statements on the Trial Session

-On August 1, 2009 in a court presided over by Judge Salavati and without the presence of independent journalists, the jury, the defendants' lawyer (Saleh Nikbakht) and the defendants' family.
+On August 1, 2009, in a court presided over by Judge Salavati and without the presence of independent journalists, the jury, the defendants' lawyer (Saleh Nikbakht) and the defendants' family.

 Only the reporters of IRIB new Agency, IRNA and Fars News were present at the court.
 Also, the camera team of Press TV was not allowed to take pictures.
 Abtahi was trialed along with 100 other people.

-He appeared in a news conference together with Mohammad Atrianfar and considered Mirhossein Mousavi to be under the illusion of fraud and called Seyyed Mohammad Khatami's association with Mousavi treacherous.
-He also accused Akbar Hashemi Rafsanjani of taking revenge on Mahmoud Ahmadinejad and Seyedali Khamenei.
+He appeared in a news conference together with Mohammad Atrianfar and considered Mir-Hossein Mousavi to be under the illusion of fraud and called Seyyed Mohammad Khatami's association with Mousavi treacherous.
+He also accused Akbar Hashemi Rafsanjani of taking revenge on Mahmoud Ahmadinejad and Ali Khamenei.

 The Secretariat of Expediency Discernment Council issued a statement rejecting the remarks of Abtahi, calling them completely false, claiming the uncertainty of the conditions and considerations under which these remarks were made.

 On November 21, 2009, Abtahi was sentenced to six years of penal servitude, and on November 22, 2009, he was released from prison after 160 days on bail.

-After his release, Zahra Rahnoord, Mirhossein Mousavi, Seyed Mohammad Khatami, Mehdi Karroubi and Hassan Khomeini visited him at his home.
+After his release, Zahra Rahnavard, Mir-Hossein Mousavi, Mohammad Khatami, Mehdi Karroubi and Hassan Khomeini visited him at his home.